lchagnoleau/vigilant-winner/README.md

 # Vigilant-winner

-Vigilant-winner is a cheaper [ USB RUBBER DUCKY](https://hakshop.com/products/usb-rubber-ducky-deluxe).
+Vigilant-winner is a emulator for USB Keyboard.
+It works on both Linux and Windows OS.
+MacOS is not testet yet.
 You will find in this reposytory all both hardware and software file you need to make your own USB DUCK.